 - You establish a support community and develop valuable relationships with others in recovery.

-Making the decision to get help for an addiction problem is a brave and admirable thing to do.
+Deciding to get help for an addiction problem is a brave and admirable thing to do.
 If you think you need drug and alcohol rehab to overcome your addiction, please contact Nova Recovery Center today.
 We can help you determine a treatment plan that most effectively addresses your needs.
 Call us to get started today.

 Image used under license from Shutterstock.com